 - Hire a babysitter or mother’s helper to watch young siblings so you can rest easy.

 - Hire cleaners to come once a week to ensure the house does not become a disaster of spilt apple juice and crushed cereal.

 - Have meals ready in the freezer before birth.

 - Cancel all that can be cancelled: any extra-curricular activities, meetings, or playdates.

-- Have the pantry stacked – or jump on the amazon prime pantry bandwagon and order snacks to be delivered to your door.
+- Have the pantry stocked – or have your groceries delivered and order snacks to be delivered to your door.

 - Ask for help.

 - Plan a “Welcome Baby” party for a month after the birth!
 Invite friends to come and see you and baby after Lying-In has come to an end.